oroinc/documentation/platform/architecture/customization/how_to_customize.rst

 .. contents:: :local:

+..
+TODO fix the Cookbook link when info is ported to OroCommerce

-.. seealso:: See the :ref:`Cookbook <dev-cookbook>` section in OroCRM documentation and the :ref:`Customization <dev--extend-and-customize>` topic in the Oro application Developer Guide for additional information.
+.. seealso:: See the `Cookbook <https://oroinc.com/orocrm/doc/current/dev-guide/cookbook>`_ section in OroCRM documentation and the Customization topic in the Oro application Developer Guide for additional information.

 [PHP] Add a Third-Party Component or Library via Composer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^